morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule M24: Management (and coworkers) will treat the help better than they treat you. - /u/Shurikane

 #### Rule M25: The OSI model has layer 8 (user) and layer 9 (management). - /u/Dirty_Socks

+#### Rule M26 - Managers often have a checklist, which no one else will care about. - /u/OldGreyTroll

 #### Rule MAN: Who your manager is likely to be. - /u/morriscox